LiorKogan/V1/README.md

 ## Data Types, Operators, and Functions

 One design goal of V1 is to make it applicable with many property graph database management systems.
-Implementation may support different data types, operators, and functions than those presented here.
+Implementations may support different data types, operators, and functions than those presented here.

 To present V1, we use the following data types, operators, and functions: